 - As being endorsed by a health professional.

 Using before and after photos is also not recommended, because the ASA could interpret this as an efficacy claim.

 How can this be practically executed?

-- Whatever medium you decide to showcase botox on, consider using wording that centres more around the outcome.
+- Whatever medium you decide to advertise on, consider using wording that centres more around the outcome.
 For example, ‘younger looking skin’ or ‘skin rejuvenation’.

-- When designing landing pages for advertising cosmetic procedures such as Botox, use language that does not directly intimate that patients will get botox as the only treatment option.
+- When designing landing pages for advertising cosmetic procedures, use language that does not directly intimate that patients will get Botox as a course of treatment.

 Just in case you are in any doubt, derma fillers are not a POM, so you can showcase these however you wish.
-However, at Somnowell Marketing, we firmly believe that the best approach is always to focus on the benefits of a treatment both rational and emotional which makes for a far more powerful campaign strategy.
-Keep it simple and consider the use of visual metaphors to direct the patient to a call for action area on an advertisement or your webpage.
+However, the best approach is always to focus on the benefits of a treatment both rational and emotional, which makes for a far more powerful campaign strategy.
+For those ads, keep it simple and consider the use of visual metaphors to direct the patient to a call-to-action area on an advertisement or your webpage.